RyanKarl/cse-20289-sp18-assignments/homework02/README.md

 	This seemed promising.

-19. Next, I gave gave my netid to the oracle as my name.
+19. Next, I gave my netid to the oracle as my name.

         NAME? rkarl
         Output:  ___________________________________